citrus/spree_drop_shipping/README.md

 Testing
 -------

-Run `rake test_prep` to get the show started.
+Clone this repo to where you develop, then run `rake test_prep` to get the show started.
 This will generate a fresh rails app in test/dummy, install spree & spree_drop_shipping, then migrate the test database...

 Sweet.
 Now we can spork and open a new window to run the tests in...

+    # in one window
+    spork

+    # in another window
+    testdrb test/**/*_test.rb

+    # or
+    testdrb test/unit/supplier_test.rb